OfficeDev/msteams-docs.es-ES/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

 ## <a name="step-by-step-guide"></a>Guía paso a paso

-Siga la [guía paso a paso,](../../../sbs-bots-with-sso.yml)que le ayuda a crear un bot con autenticación de SSO habilitada.
+Siga la [guía paso a paso](../../../sbs-bots-with-sso.yml), que le ayuda a crear un bot con autenticación de SSO habilitada.